 Assessment is an integral part of teaching and learning and is a continuous process.
 To support this, teachers maintain an assessment grid which tracks the children's progress and understanding across a range of assessment criteria objectives.
 This is updated regularly and is informed by tests, assessment questions, observations of pupils' discussions (these are recorded on pink and green slips), work in children's books and work on Seesaw.
+Classes may also use the learning question from the Kent Primary Science Scheme to help with assessment, and this could be verbally or written.
 Completed assessment grids can then be used to identify next steps and therefore inform planning.
 Furthermore, these grids are passed onto future teachers, so that the planning in subsequent year groups can address knowledge gaps and prepare lessons at a suitable level.
-The PLAN resources provide teachers with possible evidence to use in order to see that the National Curriculum has been covered, and the subject leader will deliver alternative strategies during staff meetings when required.
+Teachers will use these grids to assess both knowledge and working scientifically.
+The working scientifically skills are shared by two year groups, and will therefore be built upon and secured by a second year of learning.